⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 10%

-Sales and leasing of solar and battery storage systems.
+Sales and installation of solar products and battery storage systems.

 Services & Other